bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A customized bookmarklet to redirect to their "home" frontend and transfer any loaded data from the body through the anchor
 * An option to migrate between frontends
 * The preloader offers redirection upon first opening the given origin so the user may also override the version of the app embedded
+* May support staged rollout where users are assigned a periodically rotated delay of updating
 * https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API

 ### Expiration